EbicHecker/SmartAssemblyTrialPatcher/README.md

-# SmartAssemblyTrialRemover
+# SmartAssemblyTrialPatcher
-A tool used to remove SmartAssembly's trial check.
+A tool used to patch/remove SmartAssembly's trial check.